I’m a writer!

-At the age of 21, I left Washington and joined the U.S. Coast Guard.
-I served for a little over five years, spending one year in Detroit and the subsequent four years in Hawaii.
+At twenty-one, I joined the U.S. Coast Guard, and served for a little over five years, spending one year in Detroit and the subsequent four years in Hawaii.
 I worked as a medic and tactical law enforcement officer, spent some time in the Middle East, and traveled extensively across the South Pacific.

-I left the military in pursuit of a sense of individuality, and found my way to Southern California.
-I worked full time as an EMT for about a year, and continued part time during college—serving mostly in the nursing homes and night clubs of Los Angeles.
+Leaving the military in pursuit of a sense of individuality, I found my way to Southern California.
+I worked full time as an EMT for about a year, and continued part time during college—providing my services mostly to the nursing homes and night clubs of Los Angeles.

-For most of my adult life, I have been committed to improving, even saving the lives of others.
-This has been meaningful to me and impactful beyond measure.
-I hope to continue helping people but in a much different capacity—with my writing.
+For most of my adult life, I have been committed to protecting, improving, even saving the lives of others.
+This work made me who I am.
+And I hope to continue helping people, but in a much different capacity—with my writing.